-The result obtained from the $K\bar K$ and $\pi\eta$ modes are consist with each other with in the uncertainties, more important is that this result have a large discrepancy with the direct two-body calculation from PQCD \cite{Shen:2006ms} and QCDF \cite{Cheng:2013fba}, revealing the important role of width effects of $a_0$ and $a_0^\prime$. \item[(c)] The small discrepancy obtained for the $B \to a_0 h$ decays from $K\bar K$ and $\pi\eta$ modes is understood by the different choice of $g_{a_0K{\bar K}}$ and $g_{a_0\pi\eta}$ to do the quasi-two-body calculation and the two-body extraction.
-For the former we take the available measurement of strong couplings while for the later we used the partial width expression in Eq. (\ref{eq:ga0KK-coup}).
-In the $B \to a_0^{\prime} h$ and the following $B \to a_0^{\prime\prime} h$ decays, only the partial width expression is used due to the lacking of direct measurements, that's why the branching fractions of these decays extracted from $K\bar K$ and $\pi\eta$ modes are more close to each other. \item[(d)] The PQCD predictions of branching fractions of the six $B \to a_0^{(+,0)} \left[ \to \pi\eta \right] h$ quasi-two-body decays do not excess the experimental upper limit, the predictions of two channels $B^0 \to a_0^{\pm} \left[ \to \pi^\pm \eta\right] \pi^\mp$ excess the experimental upper limit $3.1 \times 10^{-6}$ \cite{PDG-2020} at the first glance, but the large uncertainties would be huge if we considering the large interval of $\omega_B = 440 \pm 110 \, {\rm MeV}$.
+The result obtained from the $a_0^\prime \to K\bar K$ and $a_0^\prime \to \pi\eta$ modes are consist with each other with in the uncertainties, more important is that this result have a large discrepancy with the direct two-body calculation from PQCD \cite{Shen:2006ms} and QCDF \cite{Cheng:2013fba}, revealing the important role of width effects of $a_0$ and $a_0^\prime$. \item[(c)] In the $B \to a_0^{\prime} h$ and the following $B \to a_0^{\prime\prime} h$ decays, only the partial width expression is used due to the lacking of direct measurements, that's why the branching fractions of these decays extracted from $K\bar K$ and $\pi\eta$ modes are very close to each other. \item[(d)] The PQCD predictions of branching fractions of the six $B \to a_0^{(+,0)} \left[ \to \pi\eta \right] h$ quasi-two-body decays do not excess the experimental upper limit, the predictions of two channels $B^0 \to a_0^{\pm} \left[ \to \pi^\pm \eta\right] \pi^\mp$ excess the experimental upper limit $3.1 \times 10^{-6}$ \cite{PDG-2020} at the first glance, but the large uncertainties would be more larger if we considering the uncertainty of $\omega_B = 440 \pm 110 \, {\rm MeV}$.
 So with in acceptable limits, the $q{\bar q}$ configuration of $a_0$ is still survival in $B$ decays.
-It is shown that the decaying channel $B^0 \to a_0^- \left[ \to \pi^- \eta \right] \pi^+$ has the largest branching fraction, and we suggest the corresponding measurement to examine the $q{\bar q}$ configuration. \end{itemize}
+It is shown that the decaying channel $B^0 \to a_0^- \left[ \to \pi^- \eta \right] \pi^+$ has the largest branching fraction, and we suggest the measurement to examine the $q{\bar q}$ configuration. \end{itemize}